lpasselin/BatteryControl/README.md

 Modularity, modularity, modularity.
 If I could look back and improve how I went about this project, I would look to highly modularize and cut down the amount of unnecessary code I've written.
 Only later had I realized I coding in the wrong manner and not using embedded C's preprocessor functionality would could have saved some code overhead.
+Also, with how my documentation turned out, I implemented the final documentation for submission to my team lead, but was very unhappy the way it looked.
+If I had a second chance, I would rework how the documentation file was to be formatted and documented.
+However, given the circumstances of my work deadline, I completed the task within a reasonable timeframe and my supervisor/team lead were more than happy with what I had accomplished.

 Overall, I was pretty satisfied the way things turned out.
 I was able to deliver the final project code to my electrical team lead who was able to easily implement his battery algorithm strategies with minimal effort using my C function code.